cockroachdb/docs/start-a-local-cluster.md

     ```

 3. [Run some queries](/basic-sql-commands.html).
-4. Check out the Admin UI by pointing your browser to `<your local host>:26257`.
+4. Check out the Admin UI by pointing your browser to `http://<your local host>:26257`.
 You can find your local host by running `hostname` in your shell.

 ## Standard Mode